andreitrcv/Analysis-of-different-sorting-techniques/README.md

 Therefore, when the input size is small and the focus is on practical performance rather than asymptotic complexity, Insertion Sort can be a suitable choice due to its simplicity and low overhead.

 ![sorting-algorithms](https://github.com/andreitrcv/Analysis-of-different-sorting-techniques/assets/91255059/a50a12d0-e345-46f7-bbd9-093d1ae0849f)

+The performance analysis results demonstrate that the Optimal Tail Recursive Quick Sort algorithm consistently outperforms the other sorting algorithms in terms of efficiency and speed.
+This algorithm achieves the best performance across various array sizes due to its optimization that consider different behaviour in relation to input size .